chaara-dev/Computer-Programming/README.md

 # Computer-Programming
 A compilation of all my code written in high school to date, public for anyone who needs it.
 Almost all the programs written here are from Liem's classes, feel free to use any and all files, on the one condition you **actually still learn stuff**.
-All the files in this repo should work fine, without needing any external files/programs.
+All the files in this repo should work fine without needing any external files/programs, with the exception of C++.

 All files past Unit 02 in the C++ section require the 'common.h' header, which is included at the bototm of the folder.